Iloilo Science and Technology University: Logo

 ISAT U Logo symbols and meaning:

 Laurel fronds represents glory, honor, and success of the university.
 Atom stands for science and technology, which are the main thrust of the university.
 Gear represents technology and the history, traditions and identity of the university.
 Inside the gear, is the name Iloilo Science and Technology University in Times New Roman which was established in 1905.
 Book and torch, the open book symbolizes knowledge and power while the torch with the flame stands for enlightenment and wisdom.
 The text written inside the open book is the Republic Act No. 10595 which is an act converting Western Visayas College of Science and Technology (WVCST) into a State University to be known as Iloilo Science and Technology University (ISAT U).
 Industry represents the service where the graduates of the university are employed after completing the education.

 Publications

-The Technovator is the university's college publication.
+The Technovator is the official student publication of the university.

-Campuses
+Campuses and Colleges

 The Iloilo Science and Technology University has five campuses to date.